-How is the Global Coworking Survey conducted?
+How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

 What do the survey results say and what do they not say?